mmjulkowska/MVApp/README.md

 #### Select the correlation method

-There are two methods you can choose from to calculate correlations.
-The most common method is [Pearson] (https://en.wikipedia.org/wiki/Pearson_correlation_coefficient), but you can also use [Spearman correlation](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient).
+There are two methods you can choose from to calculate the correlation coefficients.
+The default Pearson r correlation is the most widely used correlation statistic to measure the degree of the relationship between linearly related variables.
+It assumes that your dataset to be correlated approximate the normal distribution and follow a linear relationship.(https://en.wikipedia.org/wiki/Pearson_correlation_coefficient).Alternatively, you can use Spearman correlation which assess statistical associations based on the ranks of the data and does not depend upon the assumptions of distributions of your data.
+[Spearman correlation](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient).

 ![05_correlate_01a](https://user-images.githubusercontent.com/14832460/38466385-00cc8886-3b31-11e8-85af-2ec805db265f.png)